 Use this Business Sale Agreement if:

-You have negotiated the sale/purchase of a business, and want to set out the terms and conditions of the sale/purchase;
+You want to set out the terms and conditions of the sale/purchase;

 What does the Business Sale Agreement cover?

-- Transfer of ownership of assets;
+Transfer of ownership of assets;

-- Particular assets to be transferred;
+Particular assets to be transferred;

-- Relevant warranties; and
+Relevant warranties; and

 What preparation is required before completing a business sale agreement?

-Advice from a lawyer should be required before entering a business sale agreement.
+Advice from a lawyer should be sought before signing a business sale agreement.
 This advice will ensure that your company is well informed of the terms of the agreement, as well as the implications it may have on the business’ employees and property.

 How much should I sell my business for?